Christoferus/Libgdk-pixbuf2.0-0-Bugfix-for-Minecraft-on-Debian/README.md

 with the proper dependency name, tested it on hardware, and it installs without any errors.
 Apart from this, all credit goes to the maintainer Petr Mrázek at petr@mojang.com, and to Mojang and Microsoft in terms of the Minecraft ecosystem.
-For the script, download Minecraft.deb and my script, adjust its properties to run as a program, and open the terminal in the folder using this command: './minecraft-installer-bugfixed.sh'
+For the script, download Minecraft.deb and my script, adjust the script's properties to run as a program, and open the terminal in the folder using this command: './minecraft-installer-bugfixed.sh'